cloudsecuritynz/f5ohs/README.md

 ### What is F5OHS?
-F5 Operation Health Sanpshot is a (PIP installable) python package which uses the F5 REST API to gather point-in-time F5 device (appliance or VE) operational status for 20+ configuration objects and key device metrics (full list below.)
+F5 Operation Health Sanpshot is a (PIP installable) python package which uses the F5 iControl REST API to gather point-in-time F5 device (appliance or VE) operational status for 20+ configuration objects and key device metrics (full list below.)
 The output is a formatted text string, either written to a file or returning formatted strings for the calling python script to use, for example to be sent in the body of an email.
 As a python script, it can be set to run on a schedule using cron/task scheduler.

 ### What checks are performed?